Student Loan Debt by Gender

 • Women take an additional two years on average to pay off student loans.

-• Black women have the highest average amount of debt.
+• Black women have the highest average amount of cumulative undergraduate and graduate student loan debt.

-• Asian women have the lowest average amount of student loan debt.
+• Asian women have the lowest average amount of cumulative undergraduate student loan debt.

 • The average Black woman’s student loan debt grows 13% in their first 12 years of repayment.